DEDICATIONS TO KATIE GRACE, NICK, MEGAN AND DOROTHY

 NICK DOES NOT MISS A STEP

-After running with the Google 1 winning team in 2012, Nick Shelton (born 1/5/86 in Macon, GA), crossed the GGR finish on May 4, 2014 with his new team, the Kidney Garden Heros.
-On May 9, Nick donated a kidney in Atlanta, GA to his brother Alex (born 11/6/93) who suffers from Alport's Disease.
+After running with the Google 1 winning team in 2012, Nick Shelton (born 1/5/86 in Macon, GA), crossed the GGR finish on May 4, 2014 with Google Gives.
+On May 9, Nick donated a kidney to his brother Alex (born 11/6/93) who suffers from Alport's Disease.
 Nick's gift allowed Alex to continue studying business administration at the University of Georgia.
 Although he lost 25 pounds, Nick was able to run a 10K on July 4, 2014.
-In the 2015 GGR, Nick's team, Google Gives, will dedicate their run to Alex.
+In 2016, Nick's team and Atlanta team Triage - Bring Em Out will dedicate their runs to Alex.

 ORU RELAYS THE MESSAGE BY PROMOTING ORGAN DONATION

 through the GGR and other events.
 Discuss your wishes regarding organ donation with your family.
 Solicit online donations and request tax deductible matching funds from your employer.

 HELP SAVE 18 AMERICANS WHO DIE EVERYDAY WAITING FOR ORGANS

 In the long run, organ donation saves lives.